If you are thinking of starting an IVA, you will hear that IVAs last for five years, sometimes six.

 - they will find it impossible to get a mortgage or a remortgage;

-- it may be very difficult to get a tenancy if they need to move;
+- it may be very difficult to get a tenancy if they need to move unless they have a guarantor;

 How many IVAs fail?

-But in the last few years, the statistics are showing that a lot more IVAs are failing in the first few years, and that isn’t good:
+But the recent trend is that a lot more IVAs are failing in the first few years, and that isn’t good.
+It should be very unusual for an IVA to fail in the first couple of years.

 I think the reason for the high early failure rates is not the overall economic environment, it is more likely to be that too many people are being sold an IVA that is not the best debt solution for them.

-In particular there are a lot more IVAs set up with monthly payments of less than £100.
-These IVAs are very vulnerable to someone having either lower income or higher expenses because there isn’t much room to reduce the monthly payments if there are problems, so difficulties are more likely to mean the IVA fails.
+In particular there have been a lot more IVAs set up with low monthly payments.
+These IVAs are very vulnerable to someone having either lower income or higher expenses.
+If you are paying £350 a month and your hours are cut, then there is room for your monthly payments to drop and your creditors will probably agree to this.
+But if your payment was only £120 at the beginning, there is little room to reduce it if there are problems, so difficulties are more likely to mean the IVA fails.

 The failure rates vary between firms